M1 - Statistics and Data Science (SSD)

 Know-how and skills

-For each of the major families of techniques and models, the student will master the ideas, the mathematical formalism to the point of being able to adapt and program it, and of course the correct use, i.e. critical, conscious and respectful of the limits of validity.
+For each of the major families of techniques and models, students will master the ideas and mathematical formalism to the point where they can adapt and program them, and, of course, use them correctly, i.e., critically, consciously, and with respect for their limits of validity.

-The student will also begin to be able to build a data processing chain consisting of the following steps, in order: definition of a problem, management and pre-processing of the data, design and implementation of the analytical chain: exploratory analysis, modeling, estimation and choice of models, analysis of results, and finally, writing a clear, rigorous and pedagogical report of the entire work.
+Students will also begin to be able to build a data processing chain consisting of the following steps, in order: defining a problem, managing and preprocessing data, designing and implementing the analytical chain: exploratory analysis, modeling, estimation and model selection, analysis of results, and finally, writing a clear, rigorous, and educational report on the entire project.

-The student will also have learned, through various projects and homework assignments, to correctly and efficiently program statistical calculations required by original problems.
+Students will also have learned, through various projects and assignments, how to correctly and efficiently program the statistical calculations required for original problems.

-Finally, he or she will have learned to present and defend his or her work in front of an audience in about twenty minutes.
+Finally, he or she will have learned to present and defend their work in front of an audience in about twenty minutes.

 Read more